Pledges And Targets

 As the non-fossil generation target is conditional on the provision of resources, the CAT has based its rating on the intensity target.
 The non-fossil generation target would result in lower absolute emissions than the intensity target alone, effectively leading to a larger reduction in intensity than in the NDC target itself.

-India has pledged to reduce the emissions intensity of its GDP by 20–25% in 2020 below 2005 levels.
+In the Copenhagen Accord in 2010, India has pledged to reduce the emissions intensity of its GDP by 20–25% in 2020 below 2005 levels.
 This target does not cover emissions from the agricultural sector.
-India proposed the target during the Copenhagen negotiations and submitted it to the Copenhagen Accord on 30 January 2010.
-The quantification of this pledge covers a range of emissions between 3.6–3.8 GtCO2e in 2020 (excluding LULUCF).
-These emissions are 3.7–3.9 times greater than 1990 emissions levels.
+The quantification of this pledge covers a range of emissions between 3.3–3.6 GtCO2e in 2020 (excluding LULUCF).
+These emissions are 55 to 66% higher than 2010 emissions levels.
+The emissions level of the target is reduced compared to the estimate before the pandemic (by 9-12%).